 A large number of people have encouraged and supported the development of Video Game Law as a course and website:

-Associate Dean Bruce MacDougall, as well as former Associate Deans Janine Benedet and Benjamin Goold for unfailing and profound support for the course and its less than orthodox methods.
+Associate Dean Bruce MacDougall, as well as former Associate Deans Janine Benedet, Benjamin Goold and David Duff for their great support for the course and its less than orthodox methods.
 Their faith in the enterprise and their ability to remain kind and full of humour while suffering my constant barrage of emails over the years on matters large and small remains awe-inspiring.

 Many others at the Allard School of Law have encouraged my efforts.
-These include Professor David Duff who approved the 2.0 incarnation of the course as well as former Deans Lynn Smith and Joost Blom, Q.C.
+These include Dean Catherine Dauvergne and former Deans Lynn Smith and Joost Blom, Q.C.
 Always willing to help have been Professors Joel Bakan, Graham Reynolds, Joe Weiler, and Associate Dean Doug Harris.
-Dan Silverman, Tom Dudas and Bernie Flinn have worked very hard and with admirable consistency over the years to improve and grow the technological capabilities of the course.
+Rohan Sheehan, Dan Silverman, Tom Dudas and Bernie Flinn have all worked very hard and with admirable consistency over the years to improve and grow the technological capabilities of the course.
 Susan Morin Director, Student Academic Services, must be thanked for all the many administrative things she has done over the years to make teaching as smooth as possible for me (and so many others).